The best Christmas gifts for Nintendo lovers

 animal crossing christmas

-Nintendo has had a bumper year in 2022, with a range of excellent games launching in recent months – from Bayonetta 3 to Pokemon Scarlet and Violet, and even earlier hits like Kirby and the Forgotten Land, Pokemon Legends: Arceus, Splatoon 3, Mario + Rabbids Sparks of Hope, Nintendo Switch Sports, and a bunch more.
-In a stellar year, it’s gained a bunch of new fans – and those newbies might have an eye on Nintendo-themed Christmas gifts and goodies in December.
+Nintendo has had a bumper year in 2023, with a range of excellent games launching in recent months – from Super Mario Bros.
+Wonder to Super Mario RPG, WarioWare: Move It! and even The Legend of Zelda: Tears of the Kingdom, Pikmin 4, and a bunch more.
+In a stellar year, the company has gained a bunch of new fans – and those newbies might have an eye on Nintendo-themed Christmas gifts and goodies in December.

 Whether you’re shopping for a new fan, or someone who’s always loved Nintendo, the good news is that a blockbuster year means there’s plenty of merchandise to discover.
 From books to plushes to gaming accessories and more, Nintendo has a range of excellent Christmas goodies on offer – with any of them being the perfect gift for your nearest and dearest.